isabella232/katacoda-1/kubernetes-101/namespaces/step3.md

-We can often need to tidy up our namespaces on occassions.
+We can often need to tidy up our namespaces on occasions.

 ## Delete a Namespace:
 To delete a namespace there are two options, we can use a yaml file or a single command: